 This section provides an analysis of the renter-occupied housing market including supply, demand, and pricing across the Region.

-n 2018 only 26% of the Region's households were renters, with 44% of rental units in single family homes, 52% in multi-unit structures, and 4% in mobile homes.
+In 2018 only 26% of the Region's households were renters, with 44% of rental units in single family 52% homes, in multi-unit structures, and 4% in mobile homes.